truenas/documentation/content/Recommendations/TCMiddlewareConfguration.md

 ### Change logging

-Console and file logging can be disabled, as well as the default log level changed.
-Options for level include "trace", "debug", "info", "warning", and "error".
+Console and file logging can be disabled, and the default log level changed.
+Options for level include trace, debug, info, warning, and error.
 Rotation and storage options can be changed as well, for instance from /data/log to /etc/log to prevent log preservation across reboots.

 #### Enable Syslog